 - The Oxford English Dictionary says that stuffing is stuffed in a bird or joint, while dressing is a more general term for seasoning that goes with food or sauce.

-- The Joy of Cooking contends that they are one and the same, except one is in the bird and one is out.
+- The Joy of Cooking contends that they are one and the same, except that one is in the bird and one is out.

 With that out of the way, I expect to hear no more on that semantics discussion this holiday season, and certainly not in the comments of this post.

-So moving on, stuffing.
+So, moving on: stuffing.

 The key to great bread pudding is to use the bread as a sponge to soak up as much flavorful liquid as possible.
 At the same time, you don't want it to be spongy.

-Drying vs. Staling
+Drying Versus Staling

 Drying involves the evaporation of moisture from within a piece of bread.
-The structure of the bread remains more or less the same, though it become less pliable because of the moisture loss.
+The structure of the bread remains more or less the same, though it becomes less pliable because of the moisture loss.
 Dry but not stale bread will be crisp like a cracker and crumble into a fine powder.

 Staling is the process by which moisture migrates out of swollen starch granules and into the spaces in the bread.
 The moisture-deprived starch molecules then recrystallize, forming tough structures within the bread.
 The moisture may remain trapped within the structure of the bread, giving you a loaf that's simultaneously moist but stale.
-It'll taste leathery and chewy, but not crackery or dry.
+It'll taste leathery and chewy, but not cracker-y or dry.

 Staling occurs most readily at refrigerator temperatures, so it's best to store bread either on the counter or in the freezer (well wrapped, to prevent drying).

 The flavorings I go with are classic: butter (and plenty of it), sage sausage (you can get away with just sage for a less meaty version), onions, celery, and garlic.
-My sister likes to add dried cranberries and my mother likes to add chestnuts.
+My sister likes to add dried cranberries, and my mother likes to add chestnuts.
 My sister and my mother, of course, are both wrong.